ryelle/Foxhound/README.md

 1. You'll need the [WP REST API plugin](https://wordpress.org/plugins/rest-api/).
 WP 4.4 has the framework for the REST API, but the actual content of it still requires the plugin.
 2. You'll also need this [WP-API Menus plugin](https://wordpress.org/plugins/wp-api-menus/).
 The REST API doesn't provide an endpoint for menus, so another plugin is necessary.
 3. Your permalinks will need to be set to `/%year%/%monthnum%/%postname%/`.
 Single-post/page views will not work without permalinks set.
+Category & tag archives bases should be set to `category` and `tag`, respectively.

 Display & Features
 ------------------

-This theme has **no** comments.
+A list of posts will display on the homepage - the theme will not respect the "Front page displays" setting.

 Known Issues/To Do
 ------------------

+ - Single post navigation (next/previous).
+Might need to create endpoint/setting for this.
+ - Menu classes should be updated when nav'd to, like body classes
+ - Break `Controller.setup` into smaller functions
- - Build entire theme.
+ - Widgets
+ - Social link styles for navigation